 - You will need to have your own health insurance.

 - For additional information about visas for the Schengen area, please check the pages corresponding to the US and Canada

-Students: Students should visit the Embassy of Spain website for additional information on entry requirements.
+Students should visit the Embassy of Spain website for additional information on entry requirements.
 You should not travel to Spain as a student without the appropriate Spanish visa.
-U.S. citizen students have been denied entry and held in immigration detention at Spanish airports awaiting return flights to the United States because they lacked the appropriate visa.
+If that were the case, please notice that you may be denied the entry to Spain and returned to your home countries.

-If you also want to do some kind of internship or social volunteering with minors, you will need the FBI Certificate of Criminal Records expedited by the FBI in the case of US students, and the RCMP in the case of Canada.
+At the same time, if you want to do some kind of internship or volunteering with minors, you will need the Certificate of Criminal Records expedited by the FBI in the case of US students, and the RCMP in the case of Canada.